W@ Privacy Notice

 When you join our mailing list

 You may sign up on our Site to receive updates on our events or activities.
 To sign up, we ask for information such as your e-mail address.
-We use this information to send you the communications you request.
+With your consent, we use this information to send you the communications you request.

 When you join our events or programmes

 If you wish to join our events or programmes, we ask for information such as your name, e-mail address, professional title and organisation.
-We use this information to manage your participation in our events or programmes based on our legitimate interests to promote our activities.
-We may also use the information to communicate with you about other events and topics we believe may be of interest to you, subject to obtaining your consent in accordance with applicable law.
+We use this information to manage your participation in our events or programmes based on your request.
+If you so decide, we may also use the information to communicate with you about other events and topics we believe may be of interest to you

 When you contact us or we contact you

 When you contact or are contacted by us, we may collect information such as your name, e-mail address, professional title and organisation, and records of correspondence.
-We use this information to respond to and communicate with you about your questions and comments based on our legitimate interest to do so.
+We use this information to respond to and communicate with you about your questions and comments based on your request or on our legitimate interest to interact with our members..

 When you contribute to our blogs

 You may be able to contribute or submit comments to blogs we host on our Site.
 You may include personal data in your post or comment such as your name.
 We use your name and any other information you submit to the extent necessary to manage our blogs based on our legitimate interest in facilitating exchanges of views and connecting with each other.